General Partner vs. Limited Partner: Everything You Need to Know

 General Partnership: An Overview

-There are no requirements to business formation with general partnerships.
+There are no requirements for business formation with general partnerships.
 It is entirely up to the partners themselves to determine how to run the business.
 General partnerships are a particularly attractive type of business for those operating in the legal or medical field.
 For example, if two attorneys who operate as sole practitioners wish to expand their networks, they may choose to form a general partnership with the purpose of bringing their own specialized knowledge, expertise, and expansive network in hopes to further expand and develop their business.

 However, a disadvantage of being a general partner, as previously noted, is the unlimited liability that you face.
-Therefore, you can be personally liable for the general partnerships’ debts and obligations to creditors, legal suits, and any other financial obligations that the general partnership is responsible for.
+Therefore, you can be personally liable for the general partnership's debts and obligations to creditors, legal suits, and any other financial obligations that the general partnership is responsible for.
 For example, if someone brings a legal suit against the general partnership, both partners will be defendants in the suit.
-Moreover, even if you did not engage in any misconduct, if the court finds the general partnership guilty, then both general partners will be held financial responsible for the outcome of the suit.
+Moreover, even if you did not engage in any misconduct, if the court finds the general partnership guilty, then both general partners will be held financially responsible for the outcome of the suit.

 Limited Partnership: Overview

 Limited partnerships, or limited liability partnerships, are generally established for real estate purposes.
-When two or more partners form this kind a business, such partners will be liable only for the amount of capital each one invested into the business.
+When two or more partners form this kind of business, such partners will be liable only for the amount of capital each one invested into the business.
 Limited partners do not receive dividends but do in fact enjoy direct access to the flow of income and expenses.
 Generally, limited partners are not liable for the total and complete debts and obligations of the company.

 While the limited partnership is different than a general partnership, the limited partners can enjoy general partner-like qualities, including the ability to manage the business like a general partner would as long as a formal contract is in place.
 Be mindful that limited partnerships will have at least one general partner who controls the daily operations of the business, and who will become ultimately liable for all business debts.